 Who is the San Diego Animal Welfare Coalition?

-The San Diego Animal Welfare Coalition comprises eight local animal shelters, which consistently exceed standards of care to save more lives – making us one of the strongest animal coalitions in the nation and a leader in the humane treatment of animals.
+The San Diego Animal Welfare Coalition comprises seven local animal shelters, which consistently exceed standards of care to save more lives – making us one of the strongest animal coalitions in the nation and a leader in the humane treatment of animals.
 The SDAWC member organizations work together for the purpose of saving animal lives.

 The coalition was founded in 2004 after the Asilomar Accords were published and continues meeting quarterly to strengthen lifesaving efforts for animals entering the San Diego sheltering system.
 The San Diego Animal Welfare Coalition shares a common purpose in saving animals’ lives, preventing animal suffering and eliminating animal abandonment.
 The coalition follows the Asilomar Accords and compiles statistics each quarter resulting in an annual report to the community.
 With the Asilomar Accords as its guiding methodology, the San Diego Animal Welfare Coalition created a Conditions List that outlines medical and behavior conditions to help categorize healthy, treatable/manageable and unhealthy/untreatable in a uniform way to meet the standards of typical care provided in the community.
-This conditions list is evaluated and updated only through consensus of the eight participating coalition shelters.
-The last update to the Conditions List was December 2015.
+This conditions list is evaluated and updated only through consensus of the seven participating coalition shelters.
+The last update to the Conditions List was November 2020.